SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/Lesson1_JavaScriptBasics/IntroToProgrammingWithJavaScript.md/Notes_IntroToProgrammingWithJavaScript.md

 - JS uses overloaded syntax
 - `template literal syntax` is a string that allows embedding expressions i.e. strings that allow interpolation. **These strings are enclosed by backticks rather than double/single quotes!**
+- function parameters are actually local variables with a scope limited to the function being executed.
+  These function local variables, i.e. parameters are initialized through the function argument passed to the function when invoked.